• Skip to primary navigation

 Ingredients

-• 1 lb Ground Chicken or Pork For chicken using both dark and white meat for more flavor.
+• 1 pound Ground Chicken or Pork Dark meat chicken will have more flavor.

 • 2 tablespoon Finely chopped cilantro stems